projectcalico/calico/master/networking/ip-autodetection.md

 - **IP or domain name**

-  A reachable destination using an IP address or domain.
+  A reachable destination (IP address or domain).
 For example:

   ```
   calicoctl node run  --ip-autodetection-method=can-reach=8.8.8.8